MoZhouqi/PhotoBrowser/Pods/Alamofire/README.md

 ## Installation

-> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
+> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks (10.9).**
 >
-> To use Alamofire with a project targeting iOS 7, you must include the `Alamofire.swift` source file directly in your project.
-See the ['Source File'](#source-file) section for instructions.
->
-> For Swift 1.2 using the Xcode 6.3 Beta, use the [xcode-6.3 branch](https://github.com/Alamofire/Alamofire/tree/xcode-6.3).
+> Alamofire is no longer supported on iOS 7 due to the lack of support for frameworks.
+Without frameworks, running Travis-CI against iOS 7 would require a second duplicated test target.
+The separate test suite would need to import all the Swift files and the tests would need to be duplicated and re-written.
+This split would be too difficult to maintain to ensure the highest possible quality of the Alamofire ecosystem.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
+CocoaPods 0.38.2 is required to build Alamofire on the `swift-2.0` branch.
+It adds support for Xcode 7, Swift 2.0 and embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods